 Hello!
-I'm Julius, a physics student and freelance developer currently based in Munich, Germany.
-I'm passionate
+I'm Julius, a physics student and developer based in Munich.
+I enjoy exploring the intersection of physics,

 Depictor is an raspberry pie based open-source web app to control 2D pen plotters.
 It simplifies the process of generating and drawing images by providing a modern and responsive interface built with Angular.
 The app supports real-time plot progress tracking, automatic background removal, draw time estimates, a gallery of previous prints and much more.
 The backend is primarily powered by Node.js but also leverages Java and c++ for performance-critical tasks, ensuring smooth and efficient operation.